Hermitage to Hampstead Norreys via the Eling Way

 As you reach the motorway, the path turns right and continues just inside the wood.
 At the end at the next junction, turn left over a stile and go diagonally right across the field to a gate and stile.
 Continue to Everington Lane along the edge of the field, with the woods on your right.

-(1) Turn left along the lane until you reach the track that crosses it, then take the footpath that goes diagonally right across the field (it is best to keep left of the electric fence).
+(1) Turn left along the lane until you reach the track that crosses it.
+Take the footpath that heads east up the hill between the road and lane, following a strip of unploughed land in the field (if there is an electric fence along this, it is best to keep left of it).

 Go through the gate and straight past the house, then turn left along the restricted byway to return to Everington Lane.